-Learn how to knit the picot bind-offPublished on December 19, 2018 By Emma
+Learn how to knit the picot bind-offPublished on 10 September 2014 By Amy Kaspar

 We love a picot edging!
 Perfect for giving a flirty edge to your knitting project.
 Here, Amy Kaspar gives you a step by step guide to casting off picot-style.

-Are you looking to jazz up that rolled or hemmed edge in stockinette stitch?
+Are you looking to jazz up that rolled or hemmed edge in stocking stitch?
 Do you want to make a plain shawl pop with little blips of fun on the outer edge?
 Do you want to make your fingerless mitts one teeny bit more flirty?
-Then, have I got the bind-off (or “cast off” for English knitters) for you!
+Then, have I got the cast off for you!

-A plain bind-off (cast off) is a great way to finish a piece, but a picot (pronounced PEE-koh or pe-KOH, depending on where you are in the world) bind-off gives you a little bit of flirt and bobble to rustle up an otherwise plain edge.
+A plain cast off is a great way to finish a piece, but a picot (pronounced PEE-koh or pe-KOH, depending on where you are in the world) cast off gives you a little bit of flirt and bobble to rustle up an otherwise plain edge.
 There are a few factors to keep in mind when choosing this bind-off, but more on that later.
 Ready?

-This bind-off can work with either a provisional cast-on or picked up stitches, so you can add picots to pretty much anything.
+This cast off can work with either a provisional cast on or picked up stitches, so you can add picots to pretty much anything.
 Edges of fingerless mitts?
 Check!
 Pizzazz on a collar?
 Check!
 Hem on a plain skirt?
 Check!